welikepie/event-handler/README.md

 - mysql create file is to be found in server/database/neweventhandler.sql

 NOTE: Might be best to just run it all through a XAMP/MAMP stack for development.
+##Config files##
+There are two config files.
+One resides in server/config.js and is a configuration file for the nodeJS server.
+It contains stubs for;
+- Eventbrite API and User keys
+- Mailchimp API and User keys
+- MYSQL connection information
+- verification function.
+Should return true on an even number.

+The other configuration file is in static/site/assets/php/twitteroauth/config.php.
+It contains stubs for;
+- Twitter Consumer Key for application
+- Twitter Consumer Secret Key for application
+- Callback URL (This should be a URL to return to after Authentication is successful; should be /workshoplist)
+- allowed users (This is an array with twitter usernames, case insensitive.)

 ##OUTPUT and INPUT folders##
 Site is generated from the site folder and put in the RELEASE folder.
 Plugins reside in _plugins.